OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 ## Bug reports

 It is very likely that there will be bugs with some specific html markup.
-If you encounter such a bug please report it.
+If you encounter such a bug, please report it.

 ## Future plans